railsbridge-boston/docs-hardfork/sites/en/installfest/set_up_virtual_machine.md

 This is a one-time step to create the virtual machine for the workshop.

-Before the workshop, you <a href="/downloads">download</a> the RailsBridge virtual machine image, and saved it in the Downloads folder.
+Before the workshop, you might have <a href="/downloads">downloaded</a> the RailsBridge virtual machine image, and saved it in the Downloads folder.
 Note that this may have been updated since our last workshop.

 *If you were unable to download the vm ahead of time, we have copies on USB drives.*